truelyyours/RTFD/SCADA Cyber Range/SCADA - Firewall Rules for SCADA.md

 Enter this command in the terminal:
 `sudo iptables -A INPUT -p tcp -s 192.168.1.101 --dport 502 ! -f -m u32 --u32 "0>>22&0x3c @12>>26&0x3c@ 7>>24&0xff=0x2b" -j DROP

+>Here’s an explanation of each part:
+>  - `-A INPUT`: Append this rule to the INPUT chain (it will check incoming packets).
+>- `-p tcp`: Match TCP protocol packets.
+>- `-s 192.168.1.101`: Match packets coming from source IP 192.168.1.101.
+>- `--dport 502`: Match packets destined to TCP port 502, typically used for Modbus protocol (an ICS/SCADA protocol).
+>- `! -f`: Match packets that are **not** fragments (the `-f` matches fragmented packets beyond the first fragment, so `! -f` means this is the first fragment or non-fragmented packet).
+>- `-m u32`: Use the "u32" match module, which allows matching based on specific bits or bytes at arbitrary locations within the packet payload.
+>- `--u32 "0>>22&0x3c @12>>26&0x3c@ 7>>24&0xff=0x2b"`: This is the key complex u32 expression.
+Breaking it down:
+    - `0>>22&0x3c`:
+        The expression `0>>22` means right-shift 0 bits by 22 (effectively extracting bits), mask it with `0x3c` (binary mask).
+In u32 module syntax, the number before `>>` refers to the offset (byte position 0 in the packet).
+        This expression calculates the IP header length—it extracts the lower nibble (4 bits) of the first byte of the IP header (byte 0), then multiplies by 4 (shift right 22 bits, mask 0x3c).
+The result is the size of the IP header in bytes.
+    - `@12>>26&0x3c@`:
+        The `@` symbol means "jump" — it uses the IP header length from the prior expression to jump into the packet payload dynamically.
+Then at (IP header length + 12 bytes), it performs a right shift and mask again (similar operation) to go deeper.
+    - `7>>24&0xff=0x2b`:
+        This checks byte 7 in the TCP header (right shifted 24 bits and masked with 0xff to extract a byte) and compares it to the value `0x2b` (which is decimal 43).

+>Putting it in more accessible terms:
+>- The rule dynamically calculates the IP header length.
+>- Using that, it jumps to TCP header data.
+>- It examines the 8th byte (offset 7) of the TCP header for the specific value `0x2b`.
+>- If the value does not match, and other conditions are met, it will DROP the packet.
+# Testing Rules - Allowed Traffic

+_PLCScan_ is a Python script released by SCADA.
+The script is used to scan the provided IP range for the open 102 and 502 TCP ports.
+Moreover, the script calls for other functions if the specified ports are found.
+PLCScan is already pre-installed.
+To use PLCScan, on the other terminal navigate to the /PLCScan/ directory:
+`cd PLCScan/

+Initially, examine whether the rule isn't discarding packets that should be permitted.
+Execute the command with the --brute-uid option, designed to send Read device ID requests to all identified devices:
+`python2 plcscan.py 192.168.1.100 --brute-uid

+### Testing Rules - Blocked Traffic

+On the Target machine, open a new terminal and navigate to the /PLCScan/ directory:
+`cd /home/PLCScan/

+Enter the following command to start scanning:
+`python2 plcscan.py 192.168.1.100 --brute-uid

+What output would be displayed in the terminal?